ICSatKCC/a8-binarysearchtree-s19-tineriver/README.md

 `public void printPokeTree()`
  * Overloaded wrapper method in order to access private data field `root` to send to recursive method.

-`private void preorderPokeTree(PokeNode root){`
+`private void printPokeTree(PokeNode root){`
  * private recursive method that prints the PokeTree **inorder**

- Use the below example to print the PokeTree tree in preorder, you can then modify it to make the printPokeTree:
+ Use the below example to print the PokeTree tree in preorder, you can then modify the order to make the printPokeTree:

 ```java
 public void preorderPokeTree()